How to fix Windows 11/10 black screen of death?

 - 3. Computer displays black screen after signing in

-Microsoft has released the June 2019 cumulative updates for Windows 10, as well as some updates for Windows 10 May 2019 Update, Windows 10 October 2018 Update and April 2018 Update.
-However, many people encounter a black screen with a cursor on their computer after this Windows 10 update.
+Microsoft has released Windows 11 and many people encounter a black screen with a cursor on their computer after this Windows 11 upgrade.

 It's annoying because most people are at a complete loss just like the user below.